Why Jair Bolsonaro left Brazil for Florida (and what Biden can do about it)

 If Bolsonaro refused to return on his own, he could be detained by U.S. agents, which could, in turn, lead to a lengthy extradition battle in the courts.

 How lengthy?
-One recent precedent is the case of former Panamanian President Ricardo Martinelli, who fled the country for the U.S. in 2015 after his term ended amid impending criminal investigations.
+One recent precedent is the case of former Panamanian President Ricardo Martinelli, who fled Panama for the U.S. in 2015 after his term ended amid impending criminal investigations.

 Feeley, who was ambassador at the time, said that Martinelli's arrest warrant was issued by the Panama Supreme Court in 2015 and posted to Interpol in 2016.
 But thanks to bureaucratic delays amid a presidential change in power and various legal hold-ups, Martinelli wasn't arrested for another 18 months.